St. Paul Minnesota Temple

 The St. Paul Minnesota Temple is the 69th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-It is located in Oakdale, Minnesota, United States, a suburb of St. Paul, Minnesota, and is the first temple of the LDS Church to be built in the state.
+The intent to build the temple was announced on July 29, 1998, in a letter from the First Presidency to local church leaders.
+It is located in Oakdale, Minnesota, United States, a suburb of St. Paul, and is the church's first temple in the state.